 No, not that awful section of YouTube filled with gurus we won’t name here.
 Minimalist jewelry.
 A nod to the classics that were modernized to fit the times.
 Sure, there’s something to a giant rock on your finger and some people like that.
 If that’s your thing, fair enough.
 For others, though, the trend was toward solitaire engagement rings and other pieces of jewelry.

 After a couple of decades of loud prints and visual clutter, minimalism made its way into the hearts and minds of Millennials.
 Say Marie Kondo three times into a mirror, and your apartment is perfectly ordered.
-With a love for simpler colors and clean lines on jewelry of all sorts, minimalist jewelry, in general, is something we’re here to cheer on.
+With a love for simpler colors and clean lines on jewelry of all sorts, minimalist jewelry, such as a minimalist earrings set, in general, is something we’re here to cheer on.

 This is almost a section 1b more than a second one since it often goes hand in hand with minimalist jewelry stylings.
 Still, simple casual jewelry was a way to up the look of your outfit without a lot of extra work.

 Of course, this isn’t a new phenomenon.
 Millennials picked up the torch of the casual everyday jewelry look and ran with it like they were in the opening ceremonies of the Olympics.
 While they didn’t invent it, they didn’t let it die out — and that’s important, too.